pktcodes/navbar-react-project-v2/README.md

 ---

-*Note: I have developed this project ~ [12] as part of React and Projects Course taught by John Smilga.*
+_Note: I have developed this project ~ [12] as part of React 18 Tutorial and Projects Course (2023) taught by John Smilga._